-“Contrary to popular and even professional opinions, I believe one must not necessarily be a great draftsman to become a competent painter.
-I suggest drawing and painting can be thought of as two similar but, different skills.
+“Contrary to popular and even professional opinion, I believe one must not necessarily be a great draftsman to become a competent painter.
+I suggest drawing and painting can be thought of as two similar but, different symbiotic skills.
 There is an important reason for this.

 The ability to draw a straight line has more to do with fine Craft than Fine Art.
 Unfortunately, many people are intimidated by what they feel is an inability to draw that straight, but too often, expressionless line.
 Sadly, they erroneously conclude they lack any art talent and, frustrated they give up too soon.

 Blinded by the quest for the photographic ideal, many talented, potentially creative people fail to see or appreciate the beauty of their own personal mark, their valuable special gift that makes them unique.

 I think it fair to note that the road to becoming an artist takes a long time, combined with a healthy ego, an open mind, hard work, thick skin, being ignored, patience, and perseverance.